macmcmeans/localDataStorage/README.md

 made to conceal data lengths by artificially padding to a minimum amount.
 This would be counter-productive to minimizing memory usage.

-Data strings are intelligently compressed on-the-fly.
-This means strings are first analyzed to determine whether compression would lower the actual byte count in storage, and if so, they are silently compressed/decompressed.
+Strings are intelligently compressed on-the-fly.
+This means they are first analyzed to determine whether compression would lower the actual byte count in storage, and if so, are silently compressed/decompressed.
 This works well for common English texts (short-length, 7-bit ASCII), and not much else.